-If you’re wondering how to implement automated testing into your application, this is the right article for you.
+If you’re wondering how to streamline app development by integrating automated testing into your application, this is the right article for you.
 Before we get into the details of doing so, let’s quickly review the importance of automated tests.

 Automated Testing Overview